GLOBAL MARKETS-Stocks rise on Merkel remarks, dollar slips

 By Richard Leong

-Merkel's remarks raised the prospect the European Central Bank might soon buy the sovereign debt of Spain, Italy and other debt-laden euro zone members whose high borrowing costs could become crippling.
+Merkel's remarks raised the prospect the ECB might soon buy the sovereign debt of Spain, Italy and other debt-laden euro zone members whose high borrowing costs could become crippling.
 Her comments sent 10-year Spanish bond yields to a one-month low of 6.55 percent.

 "Anything from the German quarter that expresses some support is very positive for stocks, peripheral debt and other risky assets.
 That means the ECB would not be thwarted with its efforts," said Robert Tipp, chief investment strategist at Prudential Fixed Income in Newark, New Jersey.

-On the economic front, a small, unexpected rise in U.S. jobless claims and a surprise drop in housing starts renewed expectations the Federal Reserve would engage in a third round of large-scale bond purchases, dubbed QE3, to help the sluggish economy.
-That initially spurred investor appetite for safe-haven U.S. and German government bonds.
+On the economic front, a small, unexpected rise in U.S. jobless claims and a surprise drop in housing starts renewed expectations the Federal Reserve would engage in a third round of large-scale bond purchases, dubbed QE3, to help the sluggish economy, spurring early appetite in safe-haven U.S. and German government bonds.

 A report from the Philadelphia Federal Reserve also signaled business contraction in the U.S. mid-Atlantic region in August, though it was milder than in July.